 Also, it is important to note that the original ticket purchase contains a commitment to go to a reward address for which only you have the private key.
 The proof-of-stake voting consensus rules enforce the commitment, so it is impossible for the pool to steal your funds.

 In order to split rewards the pool would have to be the recipient of all rewards and then be trusted to properly split the rewards amongst all of the participants according to their proportionality.
 It is expected that such a scheme will be developed with the understanding it is less secure than the approach the current pool design uses.

 3. I have to run my wallet to buy tickets, but will they vote properly without me if I shut it down and the pool votes for me instead?¶

 Yes2, that is correct.
-You only need to run wallet in order to spend your coins to purchase the ticket which delegates your voting rights to the pool that will then vote on your behalf.
+You only need to run your wallet in order to spend your coins to purchase the ticket which delegates your voting rights to the pool which will then vote on your behalf.
 The reward address is a consensus-enforced commitment in the ticket purchase for one of your own addresses for which only you have the private key.

 4. Are there any issues that could arise from a stake pool having too many people.
 For example, force voting a block in or out?¶

 It is certainly possible3, but one of the things that all pools should support is allowing each user to select their individual voting preferences.
 That way, whenever their ticket comes up and the pool votes on their behalf, it will vote according to their preferences.